 Outdoor Wine And Jazz

 Although Bacchanal Wine New Orleans is a wine shop, its backyard hosts an energetic outdoor party each night.
-The lawn is littered with tables, chairs and lights strung throughout the trees where you can sip wine and listen to local musicians play their own original music.
-They also serve rustic food fare made with local ingredients.
+The lawn is littered with tables and chairs, and lights are strung throughout the trees, where you can sip wine and listen to local musicians play original music.
+They also serve rustic food made with local ingredients.
 It's a truly local experience in New Orleans

 By Jessie Festa, AFAR Local Expert